 Environmental: Sprawl is the greatest threat to the environment and to the fiscal responsibility and financial sustainability of our city.
 Every existing community should not have to fight for resources, we must build up all existing communities rather than build new ones.
 By building up people-focused, resilient, and thoughtful infrastructure, we are better able to support climate mitigation actions that reduce our carbon footprint.
 Land is a resource that we must continue to use efficiently and share with each other.

-- Fight against the continued public subsidization of new communities in Calgary.
+- Reject the plans to subsidize 11 more new communities in 2022 and fight against the continued public subsidization of new communities in Calgary.

 - Introduce community enhancement funds that reinvest a portion of additional property taxes raised from new developments directly back into new amenities for each community.

 - Link community density targets with direct investment in community amenities; communities that take on the challenge of density, inviting new faces and families onto their block, should see additional amenities as a result.